alexiscolin/hepic-app/README.md

 ### EsLint

 All code is linted by eslint using modified [Airbnb style guide](https://github.com/airbnb/javascript).
-Every modification is located inside the vue configuration file `.eslintrc.js`.
-Modifications must be made to follow some of Vue.js libraries rules.
+Every modification is located inside the vue configuration file `.eslintrc.js`. **Modifications must be made to follow some of Vue.js libraries rules**.

 ### Units and end2end tests